files-community/Website/src/routes/docs/configuring/git-integration/+page.md

 - You will see the number of outgoing commints in the bottom right corner next to the branch button.
 - Click the Push button to push changes to the remote repository.

-Before pushing changes to the remote repository, you must connect Files to Github.
-To do this, see the section above.
+_To sync changes to the remote repository, you must firstly connect Files to Github.
+To do this, see the section above._

-## How to sync changes with a remote repository
+### Syncing changes with a remote repository

 To sync changes with a remote repository, follow these steps: